CSCfi/csc-user-guide/docs/support/faq/ssh-clone.md

 This will generate two files `repo-openshift-builder` and `repo-openshift-builder.pub`.

-For a comprehensive guide of the whole process of using SSH keys to clone a repository in Rahti, please follow: [Repository SSH Keys](https://cloud.redhat.com/blog/private-git-repositories-part-2a-repository-ssh-keys).
+For a comprehensive guide of the whole process of using SSH keys to clone a private repository in Rahti, please follow: [Repository SSH Keys](https://cloud.redhat.com/blog/private-git-repositories-part-2a-repository-ssh-keys).